tq-systems/meta-tq/meta-tq/doc/README.TQMa7x.md

 * When using LCD Displays the signal BOOT_EN# (GPIO4_IO03)
   must be driven HIGH to separate BOOT_CFG circuits from LCD signals.
-  Otherwise, artifacts may appear in the display view.
+  Otherwise, artefacts may appear in the display view.
 * Using internal PCIe PHY clock is currently not supported by the Linux mainline and newer NXP vendor kernel.
 PCIe can not be used on MBa7x with these kernel versions.